-There is an infinite number of ways that shipping containers can be used in society, but one of the major ways that they are contributing is through their use in the health industry.
-From temporary COVID testing centres to temporary and portable hospital buildings, shipping containers are an excellent option.
+There is an infinite number of ways that containers can be used in society, but one of the major ways that they are contributing is through their use in the health industry.
+From temporary COVID testing centres to temporary and portable hospital buildings, shipping units are an excellent option.

-Buying a shipping container and converting it into a hospital building, for example, is easy and can be done quickly.
+Buying a storage unit and converting it into a hospital building, for example, is easy and can be done quickly.
 This is especially useful when hospitals are under strain – and need to expand and contract at short notice.
-Converted shipping containers offer a quick and easy solution that is cost-effective and they can be delivered to the site ready to go.
+Conversions like this offer a quick and easy solution that is cost-effective and they can be delivered to the site ready to go.

 A shipping container is essentially a durable and secure metal box, but the beauty of it is that it can be converted into a building with just a few adaptations.
 This can be done offsite, being delivered to the site when it is complete.

-How can Shipping Containers be Used by the Health Industry?
+How can storage containers be Used by the Health Industry?

-There are many ways that shipping containers can be, are, and have been used in the health industry, including:
+There are many ways that units can be, are, and have been used in the health industry, including:

 - They can be converted into a portable, temporary building such as a consultant’s room if there is insufficient capacity in the hospital building – whilst building work is being carried out, for example

-- We saw COVID overflow hospitals being built out of shipping containers in China at great speed and low expense
+- We saw COVID overflow hospitals being built out of units in China at great speed and low expense

 - COVID or other virus testing centres are something that we are likely to be seeing more of, and a converted shipping container is an excellent option for a mobile and portable testing centre

-- Shipping containers can be converted easily into staff changing and sanitary areas
+- Intermodals can be converted easily into staff changing and sanitary areas

 - The safe and secure storage of documents and medical equipment, offering easy access and excellent protection from the weather